bruceravel/larch-plugin-tutorial/firstplugin/firstplugin.md

 task related to displaying data.
 For example, `newplot` and `plot` are the basic functions for plotting line data in two dimensions.

-For a function, larch tells you thename of the file in which the function is defined.
+For a function, larch tells you the name of the file in which the function is defined.
 This makes it possible to examine the code which defines that feature of Larch.